Who is this person?

 And I compiled a book about the EU marathon runs which you can download or buy for your kindle.

-I am on a multi-year quest to finally run a full marathon in less than three hours (got very close once with 3:00:40) and to qualify for and finish the spectacular Western States 100 Endurance Run in California.
+I was on a four-year quest to finally run a full marathon in less than three hours and achieved the goal on March 10th of 2024, finishing after 2:58:44 hours at Bienwald Marathon in southern Germany.
+I’d still like to qualify for and finish the spectacular Western States 100 Endurance Run in California.

 We as a species are moving towards uncertain times.
 Although the average health and quality of living is up around the whole world, diseases are increasingly making the last years we have on Earth horrifying.
 Dementia and Alzheimers are on the rise, the chances of us getting cancer at some point converge towards 100%, and who knows what else will happen due to the climate crisis being in full swing.